RetroPie/RetroPie-Docs/docs/lr-mame2003.md

 ```
 /home/pi/RetroPie/roms/mame-libretro/mame2003/cfg/
 ```
-If you rebind global inputs ('Input (general)'), it will update a file in the same directory called 'default.cfg'.
+If you rebind global inputs ('Input (general)'), it will update a file in the same directory called `default.cfg`.

 These files are not human-readable, but can be safely deleted if you get into a mess and wish to return to the default configuration.